 Project title : 'Wetropolis: Natural Flood Management demonstrator'

-I am now in the middle of my PhD project looking at mathematical and numerical modelling of hydrodynamic convection in a rotating spherical shell.
+I am now in the final year of my PhD project looking at mathematical and numerical modelling of hydrodynamic convection in a rotating spherical shell.

 Project title: 'Force balances and dynamical scaling of rotating convection'.

-Convection within the Earth’s fluid core generates the planetary magnetic field.
+Convection within Earth’s fluid core generates the planetary scale magnetic field.
 The underlying fluid mechanics responsible for maintaining the magnetic field are still not completely understood.
-Core convection is vastly complicated with many ingredients such as rotation, the spherical geometry and how the mantle extracts heat from the top of the core all having important effects.
-My work uses the Leeds Spherical Dynamo code to investigate the fluid dynamic mechanisms of hydrodynamic (thermal) rotating convection.
+Core convection occurs on a vast range of spatio-temporal scales and is complicated with many ingredients such as rotation, the spherical geometry and how the mantle extracts heat from the top of the core all having important effects.
+My work uses numerical simulations to investigate the fluid dynamical mechanisms of hydrodynamic (thermal) rotating convection.

 Scaling behaviour of rotating convection

 Rotating convection in a plane layer is known to exist in different dynamical regimes depending on the values of the control parameters.
 We wanted to know if we can find similar regimes in spherical shell rotating convection.
 To answer this we have performed a systematic parameter study varying the control parameters representing the strength of rotation (Ekman number) and buoyancy (Rayleigh number) allowing us to developing scaling laws describing the flow properties and heat transfer.
-By correlating the observed changes in scaling behaviour we have constructed a regime diagram which allows us to specifically choose parameter values for future runs to investigate the dynamics most relevant to Earth's core.
+By correlating the observed changes in scaling behaviour we have constructed a regime diagram in which different regimes are identified, each being governed by their own flow physics.
+The regime diargam is a useful tool allowing us to specifically choose parameter values for future dynamo runs to investigate the dynamics most relevant to Earth's core.

 Boundary layers in rotating convection

-Thermal and viscous boundary layers in convection systems are responsible for controlling the global heat transfer and flow dynamics.
+The dynamics and interplay of the thermal and viscous boundary layers in convecting systems are responsible for controlling the global heat transfer and flow properties.
 Most studies have prescribed a fixed-temperature on the boundaries however for many astro- and geophysical applications fixed-flux thermal boundary conditions are appropriate (e.g. at the core-mantle boundary).
-Recently I have been evaluating different methods for defining the thermal layer thickness to find a robust definition allowing direct comparison between the different models used to study rotating convection.
+I have been evaluating different methods for defining the thermal boundary layer thickness to find a robust definition allowing direct comparison between the different model configurations which are often used to study rotating convection.